 - Conclusion—v.
 34″

 Right at the end of Leviticus in verses 29-33, God discusses how the tithe is to be handled.
-The ironic thing is not that tithing is found in the chapter about vows, but that you see instructions from God that treat it as a vow.
+You not only find that tithing is found in the chapter about vows, but also you see instructions from God treating it as a vow.
+Vows were somewhat like private contracts between the people and God.
 The bible states that if a vow was made and you wished to redeem it, that you were to add one-fifth to it (Lev 27:13,15,19,27).
 The same is true with tithing.
 Leviticus 27:31 states, “If a man wants at all to redeem [any] of his tithes, he shall add one-fifth to it.”
 Why would tithing be treated as a vow if it was not a vow?
 Better question yet – when was tithing ever vowed prior to Leviticus 27?

 Garry D. Pifer in his article titled, “Did Jacob Tithe” states this, “There are many more very clear scriptures showing that the promise God had made was not fulfilled until the Israelites crossed over the Jordan and took possession of the land of Canaan.
 The final and third part of Jacob’s vow, “… and of all that thou shalt give me I will surely give the tenth unto thee” would not have become valid and binding until this time.
 When we review God’s instructions regarding tithing found in Leviticus 27 it is so clear.
 He is giving instructions regarding payment of vows in this chapter.
 He tells them the tenth, the tithe of the land, that Jacob had vowed to give to God was “holy to the Lord.”
 (Lev.
 27:30)”

-I don’t know if these proceeding thoughts are conclusive my mind, and I’m not sure if this ties into everything that I’ve been discussing, but nonetheless, I wish to address a question.
+I’ve had a question that bugged my brain for a while, so i will attempt to address it here.
 If the nation of Israel was promised an inheritance of land, and yet the Levites were excluded from inheriting this, how can we explain that God did not break his promise?
 Am I missing something here, or is this a question in your own mind as well?

 Since the tithe was vowed to be given from the land Jacob inherited, I believe inheriting the tithe was an ‘indirect’ way for the levites to inherit the land of Israel.